terminalsin/ghast.dev/README.md

-# Jekyll Quickstart Themed
+# Jekyll Themed Quickstart
-> A barebones Jekyll static site which uses a theme
+> A barebones Jekyll static site with a theme

 [![Use this Template](https://img.shields.io/badge/Use_this_Template-green?style=for-the-badge)](https://github.com/MichaelCurrin/jekyll-themed-quickstart/generate)